TribThapa/AustralianEconomyAnalysis/README.md

 1. How does Australia's GDP look like when comapred to other countries in the same economic arena

-Ans: Australia's GDP looks fairly good when compared other global markets.
+Ans: Australia's GDP looks fairly good when compared to other global markets.
 This is particularly noticed
      when you look at 2007-2008 (Global Financial Crisis) and 2020 (Covid).
-Here, you don't see much market changes to Australia's economy as you see for other countries in the same economic arena.
+Here, you don't see as much changes to Australia's economy as you see for other countries in the same economic arena (see graph below).

 <p align="center">
     <img src="/Images/GDP_Allcountries_bar.png" width="1500" height="250">